 15 credits, Level 4

 Historical memory is constantly contested, and this is no less true in today's society.
-Any research and debate on events and movements that attract public attention – from economic cycles to social trends and global conflicts – always relies heavily on a study of past events.
-In search either of roots and causes, or of continuities and differences, or just of lessons learned but then forgotten, history maintains a central role in the way we understand today's world.
+Our understanding of events and movements that attract public attention –from economic cycles to social trends and global conflicts – always relies heavily on a study of past events.
+Whether we are searching for roots and causes, or of continuities and differences, or just of lessons learned but then forgotten, history retains a central role in the way we understand today's world.

-The focus is less on 'what is history?' and more on 'what is history for?'.
-By the end of the module you will thus have developed both a firm historical perspective on current affairs, and an awareness of historical methods and your own approach to history.
+You will focus less on 'what is history?' and more on 'what is history for?'.
+By the end of the module you will have developed both a firm historical perspective on current affairs, and an awareness of historical methods and your own approach to history.